christianhg/brummefar.dk/src/pages/choosing-redux.md

 ### Choosing [Redux](http://redux.js.org/) to manage state in an [AngularJS](https://angularjs.org/) application

 Redux is not as much a library as it is a programming pattern.
-And it is a very powerful pattern.
+And it is a  powerful pattern.
 With an API of only 5 functions, a footprint of 2kB, and written in a some 200 lines of source code, Redux can enlighten the path to better state management.
 State management does not have to be a dreadful, unpredictable bug-magnet.
 It can be both fun and predictable.

 ## Predictable state management